jaclu/tmux-keyboard-type/README.md

 ## Configuration

-To disable a setting, set it to " ", spaces will be trimmed and thus nothing will end up being printed, if you set it to "" it will be ignored and any previously set value will be used, this might cause unintended confusion if you change someting and then reload the config.
+To disable a setting without restarting tmux, set it to " ", spaces will be trimmed and thus nothing will end up being used.
+If you set it to "" it will be ignored and any previously set value (if any) will be used, this might cause unintended confusion if you change someting and then reload the config.
 On a restart of tmux this will not be an issue.

 The exception is prefix/suffix, they will honour "" as dont show anything.

 Variable|My settings|Purpose
 -|-|-
 @keyboard_type_hidden | "U.S."<br><br> If you want to give multiple values, use \| as item separator. | I mosly use US keyboard, occationally switching to Swedish or Dutch, so in my case I only want to be notified if I am not using the US one.